Nagapattinam: History

 In the early 16th century the Portuguese made commercial contacts with the town and established a commercial centre in 1554 CE.
 The Portuguese also conducted missionary enterprise here.
 In 1658, the Dutch made an agreement with King Vijaya Nayakkar of Thanjavur on 5 January 1662, by which ten villages were transferred from the Portuguese to the Dutch – Nagapattinam Port, Puthur, Muttam, Poruvalancheri, Anthanappettai, Karureppankadu, AzhingiMangalam, Sangamangalam, Thiruthinamangalam, Manjakollai, Nariyankudi.
 Ten Christian churches and a hospital were built by the Dutch.
 They released Pagoda coins with the name Nagapattinam engraved in Tamil.
-As per agreement between the first Maratta King Egoji of Thanjavur and the Dutch, Naagapattinam and surrounding villages were handed over to the Dutch on 30 December 1676.
+As per agreement between the first Maratha King, Ekoji Raje of Thanjavur, and the Dutch, Naagapattinam and surrounding villages were handed over to the Dutch on 30 December 1676.
 In 1690, the capital of Dutch Coromandel changed from Pulicat to Nagapattinam.

 This town fell into the hands of the British in 1781 after the two naval battles between British and French fleets were fought off the coast of Negapatam, as it was then known: the first in 1758 as part of the Seven Years' War and the second in 1782 as part of the Fourth Anglo-Dutch War.
 The town was taken by the British from the Dutch in 1781 (who had been formally brought into the war in 1780).
 When the Dutch and British reached a peace agreement in 1784, Nagapattinam was formally ceded to the British.
 277 villages, with Nagore as the headquarters, were handed over to the East India Company.

 From 1799 to 1845 CE, Nagapttinam was the headquarters of Tanjore district.
 Nagapattinam and Nagore were incorporated as a single municipality in 1866 CE.
 The town remained one of the chief ports to the Madras Presidency.
 The port suffered decline after the inclusion of Tranquebar and Tuticorin ports.
 After India's independence, Sirkazhi continued to be a part of Thanjavur district until 1991, and later became part of the newly created Nagapattinam district.
 Nagapattinam was severely affected by the tsunami which followed the 2004 Indian Ocean earthquake.
 It is well developed in the year 2016 where there are many Big textiles showroom (Krishna, Murasons etc.), Confectionery Houses (Mehala traders, Uma etc.), Schools, Colleges and Variety of fishes available in here.